FAQ

 file so that it is at the same level or parent to all relevant build context and use the include

-field.These are the Garden versions that are computed for each node in the Stack Graph at runtime, based on source files and configuration for each module, service, task and test.
+field.These are the Garden versions that are computed for each action in the Stack Graph at runtime, based on source files and configuration for each action.
 See here for more information about how these work and how they're used.

 Set the log-level to